roots/docs/sage/theme-templates.md

 published: true
 post_date: 2015-09-01 19:12:53
 ---
-The markup in Sage is based on [HTML5 Boilerplate](http://html5boilerplate.com/) with ARIA roles for accessibility and the hNews microformat for posts.

 The `resources/views/` directory contains files that you can further extend with the normal [WordPress Template Hierarchy](http://codex.wordpress.org/Template_Hierarchy):

 <dl class="dl-horizontal">